USAJOBS/help-center/how-to/account/documents/resume/build.md

 title: How to build a resume
 breadcrumb: Build
 category: resume
-tags: [account, documents, resume, build]
+tags: [account, documents, resume, build, support-resume]
 ---

 To build a resume in USAJOBS: